smattymatty/mathew-storm-site/writing_content/Chapter 1 - The Arrival.md

 Daedalus rolled up the scroll before Sisyphus could study it further.
 "We have two hours before Minos expects us.
 Questions about ethics can wait until after we've ensured our own survival."

 Sisyphus studied the blueprints with new understanding.
 A maze that learned from death.
 He traced one passage with his finger, watching the ink shift.
 Could it learn from survival too?
-The thought made him smile slightly—the same smile he'd worn the day he'd chained Death itself.
+The thought made him smile slightly.
+The same smile he'd worn the day he'd chained Death itself.
 First, he needed to understand what they were building.
 Then, perhaps, he could discover what else it might become.

 The lamp flame guttered in a draft from the window, casting dancing shadows across the walls.
 In that flickering light, Daedalus's hands moved with practiced efficiency across the feeding chamber blueprints.
 This was a man who could design hope itself as a weapon.

 "The beast," Sisyphus said slowly.
 "What exactly is it?"

 Daedalus's hands began trembling again.
 "Something that should never have been born."
 He pulled out a piece of charcoal and began sketching on a scrap of papyrus.
 "Half bull, half man.
-The palace calls it the Minotaur—as if naming it could contain what it truly is.
+The palace calls it the Minotaur, as if naming it could contain what it truly is.
 When it first arrived, it was just rage and hunger.
 But each group of tributes teaches it something new."

 The charcoal moved across the paper in quick, nervous strokes.
 "It remembers their tactics, their hiding places.
 The last group built a barricade.
 The beast didn't just break through it, it used the pieces to trap them."